aquasecurity/traceeshark/README.md

 Traceeshark can be installed using a [release](https://github.com/aquasecurity/traceeshark/releases/latest) archive containing the plugins and other required files.

 Each release archive targets a specific Wireshark version and may not work with other versions.
-Download the appropriate release, unzip it, and run the installation script (`install.ps1` on Windows and `install.sh` on Linux/Mac)
+Download the appropriate release, unzip it, and run the installation script from the command line (`install.ps1` on Windows and `install.sh` on Linux/Mac)

-:warning: The installation scripts must be run from within their directory
+:warning: Make sure you're in the same directory as the installation script when running it

 Now the plugins should be available to your Wireshark installation.